osu-capstone-cs72/cs-applied-plan-portal/README.md

-# NOTE TO GRADER
-Code review responses can be found at ./docs/Code_Review_Actions.pdf

 # OSU CS Applied Plan Portal

 This is a web app that streamlines the pro-school application process for OSU Applied-CS students and advisors.
 The live version of the app is deployed on [Heroku](https://applied-plan-portal.herokuapp.com).

+## Note to Grader

+Code review responses can be found at [docs/Code-Review-Actions.pdf](docs/Code-Review-Actions.pdf).

 ## Deploying Locally